Sarıkaya, Yozgat

 Sarıkaya is a town in Yozgat Province in the Central Anatolia region of Turkey and the seat of Sarıkaya District.
-Ith as a population of 18,457 as of 2022.
+It as a population of 18,457 as of 2022.

-Sarıkaya's Ottoman-era name was Terzili and is known locally as Terzilihamam due to its bathhouses (hamam).
+Sarıkaya's Ottoman-era name was Terzili and is known locally as Terzilihamam due to its hamams (bathhouses).
 The town is currently known for its UNESCO submitted Roman-era bath named Basilica Therma that is preserved and easily visible in the town center.